 1.1 In the Agreement, the following words shall have the following meanings:

+Affiliate: means any of the Licensor’s group undertakings, as construed in accordance with Sec.
+1161 of the Companies Act 2006 as amended from time to time.

 Agreement means these Terms and Conditions together with the Order Form and any applicable Schedules, including the MTS Data Policy Schedule.

 Business Day means any day (other than a Saturday or Sunday) when banks are generally open for normal business in London.